-The Best Online Photo Printing Services of 2018
+The Best Online Photo Printing Services of 2022

 Products offered include prints with mounting and frames, photo greeting cards, holiday cards, announcements, invitations, photo albums and books, bracelets, ornaments, and much more.

-Of the 10 services we tested, AdoramaPix had by far the most secure packaging.
+Of the 10 services we tested, AdoramaPix, now rebranded as Printique, had by far the most secure packaging.
 To the extent that it almost felt like overkill.
 Surprisingly, the extra secure packaging did not result in a higher cost.
 In fact, AdoramaPix was one of the most affordable services we tested.

 Unfortunately, all of the prints we received were darker than the original images.
 This was true in every size print we ordered, not just the wallets as with other services.
 AdoramaPix has an app, but all it allows you to do is upload photos to your AdoramaPix gallery.

 The website, however, is loaded with functionality and allows you to upload photos from services like Facebook, Google photos, and Instagram among others.
 It offers some unique choices in photo products, including photo albums with metal covers, wood prints, and leather-bound photo books (insert Anchorman joke here).
-And of course it also offers the standard options: photo books, custom cards, calendars, wall décor, etc.
+And of course, it also offers the standard options: photo books, custom cards, calendars, wall décor, etc.

 When we were ordering our prints from the RitzPix website, we ran into a few hiccups during the upload process.
 Some of our images took several tries to load.
 Unfortunately, we ran into a similar issue (with different photos) using the RitzPix app.
 The app was also a bit confusing to navigate, and we didn't find it to be terribly intuitive.

-Note: Editor's note:After our testing, Adorama rebranded itself to become Printique.
-We have not yet tested the service under the new branding.